google-deepmind/torch-distributions/doc/src/index.markdown

 Besides the generators, there are some functions for checking whether two samples come from the same unspecified distribution using [`Kolmogorov-Smirnov two-sample test`](http://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test#Two-sample_Kolmogorov.E2.80.93Smirnov_test), and whether a sample fits a particular distribution, using [`Pearson's chi-squared test`](http://en.wikipedia.org/wiki/Pearson's_chi-squared_test).

+###ksone(x1, cdf)

+Perform a one-sample Kolmogorov-Smirnov test, with null hypothesis "sample x comes from the distribution whose cumulative distribution function is given".

+* `x` should be a vector of sample values to test
+* `cdf` should be a function that takes a number and return the cumulative distribution function at this point

+Returns: `p`, `d` - the p-value and the statistic the test, respectively.

 ###kstwo(x1, x2)

 Perform a two-sample Kolmogorov-Smirnov test, with null hypothesis "sample x1 and sample x2 come from the same distribution".